danschultz/reactive_web_dart/README.md

 button.onClick.forEach((_) => controller.increaseCount());
 ```

-Take a look at the app's [`ApplicationController`](https://github.com/danschultz/reactive_web_polymer/blob/master/lib/src/models/application.dart) to see how this works in practice.
+Take a look at [`ApplicationController`](https://github.com/danschultz/reactive_web_polymer/blob/master/lib/src/models/application.dart) to see how this works in the app.

 ### Views

 Views are implemented as custom Polymer components and are responsible for listening to the controller's `model` stream and updating itself.
-This process is made easier by Polymer.dart's ability to bind directly to a stream in a template.
+This process is made easier by Polymer.dart's ability to bind directly to a stream from within a template.

-**Example:** Binding to the stream `model` from a template.
+**Example:** Binding to a controller's `model` from a template.

 ```html
 <polymer-element name="main-app">